Culture of Guam: Sports

-Guam's most popular sport is American football, followed by basketball and baseball respectively.
-Soccer and other sports are also somewhat popular.
+Guam's most popular sport is Soccer, followed by American Football and Baseball respectively.
+Volleyball and other sports are also somewhat popular.

 Guam hosted the Pacific Games in 1975 and 1999.
 At the 2007 Games, Guam finished 7th of 22 countries and 14th at the 2011 Games.

 The Guam men's national basketball team and also the Guam women's national basketball team are traditionally one of the top teams in the Oceania region behind the Australia men's national basketball team and the New Zealand national basketball team.
 As of 2015, it is the reigning champion of the Pacific Games Basketball Tournament.
 Guam is home to various basketball organizations, including the Guam Basketball Association.

 The Guam national football team was founded in 1975 and joined FIFA in 1996.
 Guam was once considered one of FIFA's weakest teams, and experienced their first victory over a FIFA-registered side in 2009, when they defeated Mongolia in the East Asian Cup.

 The national team plays at the Guam National Football Stadium and are known as the "matao" team.
 Matao is the definition of highest level or "noble" class.
 The team did exceptionally well under former head coach Gary White.
 As of 2017, the Matao is led by Karl Dodd, the current head coach.
 The top football division in Guam is the Guam Men's Soccer League.
 Rovers FC and Guam Shipyard are the league's most competitive and successful clubs, both have won nine championships in the past years.
 Guam entered the 2018 FIFA World Cup qualification Group D. Guam hosted qualifying games on the island for the first time in 2015.
 During the qualifying round, Guam clinched their first FIFA World Cup Qualifying win by defeating the Turkmenistan national football team.
 Since then, the team has experienced moderate success in the qualifying round with a record of 2–1–1.

 Guam is represented in rugby union by the Guam national rugby union team.
 The team has never qualified for a Rugby World Cup.
 Guam played their first match in 2005, an 8–8 draw with the India national rugby union team.
 Guam's biggest win was a 74–0 defeat of the Brunei national rugby union team in June 2008.